The Book of 1 John

 5. And now little children, remain in Him so we might have boldness when He appears and not be ashamed before Him at His coming.

-6. If you have known that He is righteous, you also know that every man who does righteousness has been born of Him.
+6. If you have known that He is righteous, you also know that every man doing righteousness has been born of Him.

 Click to Collapse this Chapter